Eyesore123/Deepseek-vscode_extension/README.md

-# deepseek README
+# DEEPSEEK README

 This is the README for your extension "deepseek".

 ## Features

-Use Deepseek on VS Code Editor
+Use Deepseek on your VS Code Editor.
+Use on a terminal or a window.

 ## Requirements